leandrosardi/simple_host_monitoring/README.md

 ```
 d:\> c:\shm\shm
-==> will report the free disk space in the hard drive C
+==> will report the free disk space in the hard drive D
 ```

 ## Further Work